Family Educational Rights and Privacy Act

 Washington, D.C.
 20202-5920

-Barry University considers the following to be directory information: Student’s name, address, telephone number, date and place of birth, honors and awards and dates of attendance.
-If a student is an athlete, the University may also disclose height and weight.
-The university uses the definition of “education record” used in FERPA.
+The University uses the definition of “education record” used in FERPA.
 That is, “Education records are currently defined as records that are directly related to a student and maintained by an educational agency or institution.
-This includes academic records, disciplinary files
+This includes academic records and student conduct files.

 The following are excerpts copied from publications from the Department of Education which clearly define what is and what is not permissible under FERPA: